DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 A game system provides all of the rules, mechanics, and story-telling devices that are used to describe how characters interact with the world during a session.
 During a game session, a Game Master (GM) uses the rules laid out in a game system to set the stage for a narrative that all players collectively move forward.
 Moment-to-moment, the GM presents a scenario and players respond by attempting actions, either specified by the game system or wholly invented.
 The GM determines a player’s success and failure, and guides the group in a meaningful way.

 Choosing which Tabletop Roleplaying Game (TTRPG) to play is an important step when starting an adventure and different game systems are better for different things.
 Common game systems include Dungeons and Dragons 5th Edition (5e) and Savage Worlds Adventure Edition (SWADE); rules, supplements, and other materials for game systems can be found in published volumes and elsewhere online.
-Deck of Adventure sets itself apart by swapping out dedicated many-sided dice for a standard deck of playing cards.
-While other TTRPGs rely on using dice to determine the results of an uncertain action, Deck of Adventure just asks you to draw a card from your deck.
+Deck of Adventures sets itself apart by swapping out dedicated many-sided dice for a standard deck of playing cards.
+While other TTRPGs rely on using dice to determine the results of an uncertain action, Deck of Adventures just asks you to draw a card from your deck.

 ## Guiding Principles